The Bird that Spoke the Truth (New Mexican folktale)

 The Bird that Spoke the Truth (Spanish: El pájaro que contaba verdades) is a New Mexican folktale.
 It is related to the motif of the calumniated wife and classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+Variants are widely collected across Latin America.